 Traditional Biltong Recipes

 Making biltong using the traditional biltong recipe guarantees wonderful flavours.
 To make biltong, you need good quality meat.
-We recommend using Silverside or Top Side cuts as they work well.
+We recommend using Silverside or Top Side cuts as these cuts of beef work well. you can also use game meats to to make biltong

 This is the best-tasting biltong recipe when you are making biltong, it is essential to follow the process, you can adapt it to your taste, but make small changes until you get the perfect combination for you.